LegendarioP/restic-36-video-plataform/README.md

 ## Running database

-Run `npm run db` for a localdatabase with json-server.
+Split your terminal and run `npm run db` for a localdatabase with json-server.
 If you check data, Naviigate to `http://localhost:3000/`.

 ## Code scaffolding